IN PERSON JOBSEEKER SERVICES

 If you are a re-entrant, see our event calendar for information on expungement and re-entrant workshops, as well as on-site legal services.

-After completing the 3-day workshop, you get access to personalized career counseling.
+After completing the Career workshop, you get access to personalized career counseling.
 Through skill assessments and career exploration, our highly trained staff can help you identify your goals and connect you with everything you need to make them a reality.

 PA CareerLink® offices provide free employment and training services to assist Veterans in finding jobs.
 These services include: job search planning, identifying transferable skills, resume assistance, job counseling, interview preparation, training referrals and placement services.